Hero background

 4. Regularly Monitor and Test Safeguards

 Safeguards must be regularly monitored and tested to ensure they remain effective.
-The Rule provides two compliance paths: continuous monitoring through system-level controls, or annual penetration testing combined with semi-annual vulnerability assessments.
+The Rule provides two compliance paths: continuous monitoring through system-level controls, or annual penetration testing combined with vulnerability assessments at least every six months.
 For institutions operating on Salesforce, platform-level security monitoring and automated testing tools can streamline this requirement significantly.

 5. Implement Security Awareness Training